HomeArticlesHow ToCalculate Macros

 Step 1: Determine Your Goal

-• Weight loss: Subtract 300–500 kcal from your TDEE.
-This creates a deficit of 0.25–0.45 kg loss per week.
+• Weight loss: subtract 300 to 500 kcal from your TDEE.
+That builds a deficit good for roughly 0.25 to 0.45 kg lost per week.

-• Maintenance: Your calorie target equals your TDEE.
+• Maintenance: your calorie target equals your TDEE.

 Step 2: Calculate Your TDEE